Spend your fall, winter, or spring in San José, Spain: Is San José a good snowbird location?

 Initially, the area of San Josè was used by the inhabitants of surrounding areas for the pasturing of their animals.
 This town has been a major copper-settlement of Europe.
 Fishing used to be the major contributor to the economy of San Josè but in the past couple of years, tourism has increased a lot.
 But the place has not lost its original beauty and serenity.
 The best thing about this town is its seafood.
 You get to eat the freshly picked seafood out of the sea at several places.

-Why should people stay in San José during the winter?
+Why should people stay in San José during the fall, winter, or spring?

 If you are looking for a more quiet place where you can enjoy the sun and can walk at scenic locations in the winter, San Josè is the place for you.
 It is the perfect place for strolls along the beach during the day and at night you can enjoy the night breeze alongside the sea.